Jesse Harris: Career

-Production credits include albums for Forro in the Dark, Sasha Dobson, and Petra Haden.
-Haden recorded an album of Harris' songs entitled "Seemed Like A Good Idea – Petra Haden Sings Jesse Harris" (Sunnyside).

-In 2017, Jesse started Cosmo, a group for only his instrumental compositions, with CJ Camerieri (trumpet/flugelhorn/french horn), Will Graefe (guitar), Jeremy Gustin (drums), Benjamin Lazar Davis (bass), Michael Boshcen (trombone), and Harris (guitar).
+In 2017, Jesse started Cosmo, a group for only his instrumental compositions, with CJ Camerieri (trumpet, flugelhorn, and French horn), Will Graefe (guitar), Jeremy Gustin (drums), Benjamin Lazar Davis (bass), Michael Boshcen (trombone), and Harris (guitar).
 They are currently working on an album with producer Jason Lader.

 Harris's album Aquarelle was recorded in Lisbon, Portugal, and released in September 2018, and features Gustin and Graefe, Ricardo Dias Gomes (bass, keyboards), Petra Haden, Valerie June, Sophia Brous, Thomas Bartlett, Rob Moose, Jesse Carmichael, Marcelo Camelo, and Jason Lader.
-On Surpresa, in 2021, introduced by the song 'Waiting' Harris closely collaborated again with Vinicius Cantuária.
+On Surpresa, in 2021, Harris closely collaborated again with Vinicius Cantuária.

+Harris continued working with John Zorn in the beginning of the 2020s.
+In 2020, Zorn and Harris released Songs For Petra, which features vocalist Petra Haden and the Julian Lage Trio (for whom Harris has produced two albums, Arclight and Modern Lore).
+Most recently, Zorn and Harris wrote a musical, Love Songs.
+A live album of the songs, featuring Haden, is released by Tzadik Records.

+He continues to work on multiple projects, both as a bandleader and as a producer.
+In 2022 Cosmo, Harris' instrumental project, released the album, But When?, and in 2023, Spring Song.
+Other production credits for Harris include albums for Papooz (2024's Resonate), Maya Hawke, Gabi Hartmann and Sasha Dobson.
+A new solo album, If You Believed In Me, featuring orchestral arrangements by Maycon Ananias, plus guest appearances by Norah Jones, Jake Sherman and Marine Quéméré, will be out in 2025.